Saturday, May 31, 2008

 The tenth principle is that we must start now to develop the new, unconventional sources of energy we will rely on in the next century.

-"In June or July of 1981, on the bleakest day of my professional life, they descended on the Solar Energy Research Institute, fired about half of our staff and all of our contractors, including two people who went on to win Nobel prizes in other fields, and reduced our $130 million budget by $100 million," recalls Denis Hayes, the founder of Earth Day, who had been hired by Carter to spearhead the solar initiative.
+A sad quote, talking about the reductions by the new administration in the Solar Programs:"In June or July of 1981, on the bleakest day of my professional life, they descended on the Solar Energy Research Institute, fired about half of our staff and all of our contractors, including two people who went on to win Nobel prizes in other fields, and reduced our $130 million budget by $100 million," recalls Denis Hayes, the founder of Earth Day, who had been hired by Carter to spearhead the solar initiative.

-"The solar water heating industry instantly went from a billion-dollar industry to an industry that now installs, in the U.S., about 6,000 solar hot water heaters a year," said Noah Kaye, spokesman for the Solar Energy Industries Association.
+And from the same article talking about what happened when the Carter tax credits for solar water heating went away (and showing why President Carter's 8th Principle of consistency is so important):"The solar water heating industry instantly went from a billion-dollar industry to an industry that now installs, in the U.S., about 6,000 solar hot water heaters a year," said Noah Kaye, spokesman for the Solar Energy Industries Association.

 United States solar energy production compared to the rest of the world 1997 vs. 2007.
 The solar industry in the US went into a recession after President Carter left office, until recently.